Can We Answer Any Questions?

 Naltrexone, a non-addicting, long-acting narcotic was approved by the FDA in 1985 for the treatment of opioid dependence.
-It is effective from 1-3 days depending on dosage level and blocks the euphoric effects of heroin and other opiates.
-Research has demonstrated that naltrexone may be most helpful in preventing opiate relapse.
+A single injection can be effective up to a month depending on dosage level and blocks the euphoric effects of heroin and other opiates.

 How are methadone treatment programs regulated and monitored?

 Methadone treatment is the most monitored and regulated medical treatment in the US.
-Federal and state regulatory agencies monitor treatment programs through on-site program reviews and accreditation by the Office of Alcoholism and Substance Abuse Services (OASAS).
-Programs receive their narcotic license from the US Drug Enforcement Administration.
+Federal and state regulatory agencies monitor treatment programs through on-site program reviews and certification by the New York State Office of Alcoholism and Substance Abuse Services (OASAS) and accreditation by the international non-profit organization CARF.
+Programs receive their narcotic license from the US Drug Enforcement Administration (DEA).